raghavendrab509/test-wiki-copy/README.md

 It will increment the build number and upload a RELEASE version of the jar file

-If you want to upload version of your review branch run the script but this time pass in the name of your review branch as argument
+If you want to upload a version of your review branch run the script but this time pass in the name of your review branch as argument

 `./java-beans-deploy review/COR-1222`